ROS-UWI-Sentry/main_control/README.md

 and Others listed for the yolov5 installation

 ### Other info:
+Check the README's for each package to see information on running them, if necessary.
 [Tutorial for communicating with ROS from a web UI](https://medium.com/husarion-blog/bootstrap-4-ros-creating-a-web-ui-for-your-robot-9a77a8e373f9)
+### The launch file is in main_control/launch/sentry.launch
 ### Script names of Nodes that need to be running for operation.
-These should be started with the launch file so no need to launch them individually.
+These should be started with the launch, sentry.launch, file so no need to launch them individually.

 - **main_control/sanitization_navigation_fsm.py**
 - **main_control/counter.py**